appcypher/pgseeder/README.md

 - By default Pgseeder stores the `id` (if there is one) of the seed which it uses later to remove it.

 - Sometimes the primary key is not `id`.
-You can specify the primary key with `k` flag.
+You can specify the primary key with `-k` flag.

   ```sh
   pgseeder -c "postgres://postgres@localhost:5432/resourcedb" --add users -k "user_id"